Public Works Project Planning

 Solid Waste Plan

-The Solid and Hazardous Waste Management Plan recommends strategies to manage solid waste generated in Kitsap which ncludes the cities, tribal areas and naval bases within.
+The Solid and Hazardous Waste Management Plan recommends strategies to manage solid waste generated in Kitsap which includes the cities, tribal areas and naval bases within.
 Strategies address how to manage collection, diversion, storage, processing, transporting and final disposal of waste including recyclables and hazardous material.

 Projects are planned with guidance from the Solid Waste Advisory Committee.
 We follow the Kitsap County Board of Health Solid Waste Regulations and Kitsap County Code